Cricket World Cup: Five things to take from the Black Caps' tight win over South Africa

 Williamson

 What more can you say about the man.
+A maiden World Cup century, 500 World Cup runs, 1000 in England.
 Wouldn't want anyone else batting for your life.
 Could name your son Kane and everyone would understand why.
 Well, every Kiwi sports fan anyway.

 Semis